dlt-hub/dlt/docs/website/docs/general-usage/glossary.md

 ## [Pipeline](pipeline)

-This moves the data from the source to the destination, according to instructions provided in the schema (i.e., extracting, normalizing, and loading the data).
+Pipeline moves the data from the source to the destination, according to instructions provided in the schema (i.e., extracting, normalizing, and loading the data).

 ## [Verified Source](../walkthroughs/add-a-verified-source)